 Week 3: Lock the Bedtime

-Most snooze problems are bedtime problems in disguise.
+Many snooze problems are bedtime problems in disguise.
 Week three locks a consistent bedtime within thirty minutes of the same time every night, including weekends.
-This is the lever that does the most work but most people skip it because it feels boring.
+This is the lever that does the most work but many people skip it because it feels boring.

 - Same bedtime, plus or minus thirty minutes.
 Including weekends.